scipopt/rubberband/README.md

 pip install -r requirements-dev.txt
 ```

-The first install command will clone and install IPET from github.
-This step is not necessary if you happen to run in a virtual environment with IPET already installed.
+The first install command will clone and install IPET from github, you don't need to do this manually.

-Copy the configuration file in [config/app.cfg](config/app.cfg) into `/etc/rubberband/`, and edit the required variables.
+For a deployed version of Rubberband copy the configuration file in [config/app.cfg](config/app.cfg) into `/etc/rubberband/`, and edit the required variables.
 Rubberband has some sane defaults already configured, so this step isn't strictly required.
 However, if you want to connect Rubberband to a Gitlab instance, or to an SMTP server to send email, you will need to edit `app.cfg`.
+NOTE: If you install Rubberband as a developer version, you don't need to do this.

 ### Populating Elasticsearch